-UPDATE: The Office of the Chief Information Officer has worked with Adobe to provide a site-wide license for faculty and staff for Adobe Creative Cloud and Acrobat Professional for both Windows and Macintosh.
+The Office of the Chief Information Officer has worked with Adobe to provide a site-wide faculty and staff license for Adobe Creative Cloud and Acrobat Professional, compatible with both Windows and Macintosh.
 This is big news because it means that everyone now has access to Proxima Nova!
 If you do not already have Adobe Creative Cloud installed on your computer, you may request it through the OCIO's Self Service page.
-Once installed, you can navigate to the Fonts menu, search for Proxima Nova, and then activate the various font families.
+Once installed, you can navigate to the Fonts menu, search for Proxima Nova, and then activate the font families.
 You can then begin using them in your branded documents.
 Please note: because this is a cloud service, the fonts do not actually download to your computer.
 If you use them in a document that is to be printed at a commercial facility like UniPrint, you must create a press-ready pdf and embed the fonts.
 Contact us with any questions.

 The following is an excerpt from the university’s Typography page:

 Based on their clean lines, usability, and compatibility with the university logo, Proxima Nova and Capita have been chosen as the university’s official fonts.

 Both highly readable, Proxima Nova and Capita are diverse in weight and style, attractive when paired together, and—most conveniently—available as web fonts.
 External-facing communication materials should utilize one or both of these fonts